deepsense-ai/db-ally/docs/how-to/pandas_views.md

-# How To: Use Pandas DataFrames with db-ally
+# How-To: Use Pandas DataFrames with db-ally

 In this guide, you will learn how to write [views](../concepts/views.md) that use [Pandas](https://pandas.pydata.org/) DataFrames as their data source.
 You will understand how to define such a view, create filters that operate on the DataFrame, and register it while providing it with the source DataFrame.